mtotaro/assessment-front-end/README.md

 selector -> to avoid duplicated data in Redux, and this is not recomputed unless one of its arguments changes.

+react-hot-loader -> to reflect changes in the running app while keeping the components mounted.

 ## Installation